Experiential Learning at Linfield

 Linfield offers students many opportunities to supplement academic course work with intensive learning experiences in companies and organizations.
 Internships are of two kinds: some offer on-the-job application of what students have been learning in their disciplines; others provide career exploration opportunities to integrate a liberal arts education into the job market.

-Externships, short-term experiences of usually 2-5 days, can also be arranged through the Office of Career Development.
+Externships, short-term experiences of usually 2-5 days, can also be arranged through the Office of Career Services.

 Service Learning and Volunteer Activities